svanteschubert/en16931-data-extractor/src/site/README.md

 ## Data Extraction by Technical Writer
 1. Download the JAR with all dependencies includes [en16931-data-extractor-${project.version}-jar-with-dependencies.jar](docs/en16931-data-extractor-${project.version}-jar-with-dependencies.jar)
 2. To see version information via command-line call:<br/>"java -jar [en16931-data-extractor-${project.version}-jar-with-dependencies.jar](docs/en16931-data-extractor-${project.version}-jar-with-dependencies.jar)"
-3. Safe the DOCX documents of en16931-3 to ODT
+3. Safe the DOCX documents of en16931-3 to ODT (tested with LibreOffice 6.2.5.2)
-4. To extract data from the specification via command-line call:<br/>"java -jar [en16931-data-extractor-${project.version}-jar-with-dependencies.jar](docs/en16931-data-extractor-${project.version}-jar-with-dependencies.jar) your-specification.odt or your-directory"
+4. To extract data from the specification via command-line call:<br/>"java -jar [en16931-data-extractor-${project.version}-jar-with-dependencies.jar](docs/en16931-data-extractor-${project.version}-jar-with-dependencies.jar) your-specification.odt (or your-directory)"

 ## Data Analysis
 5. The extracted data can be found as XML files aside the input documents (the example ODT is in the folder en16931-3-reader/target/test-classes).